JackLawhorn/Heavens-Above-Gardens-Below/Posts/Later Heliotropic Age.md

 ---

-A period of human history beginning with the [[Founding of Omphalos, the City of Gardens]] and ending with the [[fall of the Oremongers Guild]] and the [[Crisis of Hubris]] it heralded in.
+A period of human history beginning with the [[Founding of Omphalos, the City of Gardens]] and ending with the [[Fall of the Oremongers Guild]] and the [[Crisis of Hubris]] it heralded in.
 This period is also referred to as the First Golden Age of humanity.

 ## Proliferation of culture and industry